Breaking the class ceiling

-When looking at the issue of social mobility, there has often been a tendency to focus on barriers which prevent those from lower socioeconomic (LSE) backgrounds from accessing the legal profession.
+When looking at the issue of social mobility, there is a tendency to focus on barriers that prevent those from lower socioeconomic (LSE) backgrounds accessing the legal profession.

-An area which appears to have received far less attention is what the effects are, career-wise, in the long-term for those from LSE backgrounds.
+An area that appears to have received far less attention is what the longer-term career effects are for those from LSE backgrounds.

 The Junior Lawyers Division (JLD) has previously reported that access to the profession is improving, with a survey from the Bridge Group finding more first-generation university attendees were qualifying as solicitors.